 Article 1: Scope of Work Included in the Agreement

-Article 1 has four parts, as follows:

-Part A: 345Kv Breakers & Bus

-Part B: RTU and Telecommunication Services

-Part C: Transmission Services

-Part D: Additional Equipment

-The maintenance agreement will provide these services:

 Coordination

-In June or July of every contract year, Cinergy will meet with West Fork Land Development Company L.L.C. to schedule maintenance and the related outages for dates that are mutually acceptable.
+In June or July of every contract year, PSI Energy will meet with Buyer to schedule maintenance and the related outages for dates that are mutually acceptable.
 All efforts will be made to schedule work to occur during scheduled outages or appropriate non-peak hours of operation.
-Maintenance will be scheduled to occur during straight time hours, appropriate costs will be added if premium pay hours are required.
+Maintenance will be scheduled to occur during straight time hours and appropriate costs will be added if premium pay hours are required.
+The maintenance agreement will provide these services:

 Part A: Inspection Services 345Kv Breakers & Bus

-On a monthly schedule, Cinergy will perform an inspection of your substation.
-This will be a visual inspection of all seven (7) 345Kv circuit breakers plus associated equipment, and the 345Kv busses and switches.
-All equipment will be visually inspected.
+On a monthly schedule, PSI Energy will perform an inspection of your substation.
+This will be a visual inspection of all seven (7) 345Kv circuit breakers, plus associated equipment, and the 345Kv busses and switches.
 Breakers will be checked for correct gas pressures, heaters will be checked for correct operation.
 Counters, loading and condition will be logged.
 Any targets found on relay protection shall be logged and investigated.
-Busses and switches shall be given a visual inspection, looking for abnormal conditions (bird’s nest, foreign objects etc).
-Fences, locks, signage and yard condition shall be inspected and minor repairs made if needed.
-Batteries and chargers will be inspected monthly for correct voltage levels and checked for DC grounds, eye wash station will be checked for correct operation.
+Busses and switches shall be given a visual inspection, looking for abnormal conditions (bird’s nests, foreign objects, etc).
+Fences, locks, signage and yard condition shall be inspected and minor repairs (cost less than $20.00) made if needed.
+Batteries and chargers will be inspected monthly for correct voltage levels and checked for DC grounds.
+The eye wash station will be checked for correct operation.
 All results will be recorded.
 Control room shall be swept and trash emptied and record keeping of prints and maintenance reports shall be filed.
-All records will be kept on site and a copy kept at Cinergy office.
+All records will be kept on the Wheatland site and a copy kept at the PSI Energy office.

 Maintenance Services